samumartinf/samu-site/src/routes/portfolio/sparse-bayesian-learning/content.md

 )
 ```

-# Intro
+# Introduction

-In this sample we use a [Lota-Volterra](https://en.wikipedia.org/wiki/Lotka–Volterra_equations) model.
-We will show how to generate the State Space model, generate measurements using the MeasumrenetsGenerator and finally show the workflow for preprocessing the singals and generating the analytical results.
+In this sample, we use a [Lotka-Volterra](https://en.wikipedia.org/wiki/Lotka–Volterra_equations) model.
+We will show how to generate the State Space model, generate measurements using the MeasurementsGenerator, and finally demonstrate the workflow for preprocessing the signals and generating the analytical results.

 ```python
 # Define the Lotka-Volterra model and generate the StateSpaceModel object